G. Alice Woolverton, Ph.D.

 -

-I am currently working on a project to understand how college students engage in different treatment and help-seeking behaviors together
+I am currently working on a project to identify how college students engage in different treatment and help-seeking behaviors simultaneously

 -

-I published a model of anti-racism development in White youth, which includes learning about racism and white privilege, feeling racial empathy, and engaging in behaviors that work against racism
+I published a model of anti-racism development in White youth, which includes learning about racism and racial identity, feeling empathy, and engaging in behaviors that fight against racism

 -

-In my paper currently under review, witnessing racism during the pandemic, high tolerance for distress, and being impacted by the social climate predicted more anti-racist behaviors in White young adults
+In my paper (currently under review), witnessing racism during the pandemic, high tolerance for distress, and feeling impacted by the social climate predicted more anti-racist behaviors in young adults

 -